 - Take care of the bride’s dress if she changes into send-off outfit.
 If the bride does end up changing into another outfit before the getaway, take responsibility for caring for her dress while she’s on the honeymoon.
 That said, don’t just run off with it without having already discussed it with the bride.

 - Stay for any needed cleanup duties.
 Just because the bride and groom have driven off in their send-off car and guests are leaving doesn’t mean that you should pack up and do the same.
 As maid of honor, it’s respectful and proper to stick around and make sure that the venue is cleaned up and left in tip-top shape.
 Before you take off your heels and bid everyone adieu, do a quick sweep and handle any tasks that are left unfinished and any mess that has been left behind.

 See?
 Being a maid of honor isn’t all that difficult!
-All that separates you from being stressed and having the time of your life is just the short little checklist above, so don’t make this journey without it.
+All that separates you from being stressed and having the time of your life is just the short little maid of honor duties checklist we've laid out—so don’t make your MOH journey without it.